 Treaties by subject

-Selected subject-based collections are listed below (for other subjects, see EISIL):-
+Selected subject-based collections are listed below:-

 Historical treaty collections

 Clive Parry's Consolidated treaty series (CTS / Consol TS) is an important collection of treaties concluded between 1648 and 1920.
 IALS Library has the whole series (more than 230 volumes).